A Woman's Face (1938 film): Plot

 On a winter night sleigh ride, Torsten manages to be in a sleigh alone with Lars-Erik, and whips the horses into running off with it.
 Anna, in a sleigh with Harald, realises that he means to fake an accident that kills Lars-Erik, and desperately whips up their own horses to pursue them.
 As they speed along, she confesses the murder plot to Harald and the part she was meant to play in it.
-They catch up, she snatches Lars-Erik out of Torsten's sleigh, but Harald is thrown from their sleigh and badly injured.
+They catch up, and Harald snatches Lars-Erik out of Torsten's sleigh, but is thrown from his own sleigh and badly injured.
 Torsten, dropping his torch on the snow, rides off into the darkness.
 Anna's gang members hear what has happened, good-naturedly give up on Anna and leave town.

 In the aftermath of the murder attempt, Anna is still with the Barring family as governess and Harald is recovering from his injuries.
 The Consul tells Anna that Harald has resigned from the firm and wants to leave the country to go travelling and convalesce.
 The Consul is very upset and tells her that he wants Harald to come home to Forsa, where he belongs.
 He hopes she can persuade him to return.
-Anna goes to see Harald in the Dr. Wegert's clinic, where he has been moved for treatment, and tells him her life story, including how as a small child her face was burned in a house fire and she was abandoned by her criminal parents.
-She became a criminal herself, but is glad that her ugliness preserved her from becoming worse.
+Anna goes to see Harald in the Dr. Wegert's clinic, where he has been moved for treatment, and tells him her life story, including how as a small child her face was burned in a house fire that caused the death of her parents.
+She became a criminal, but is glad that her former ugliness preserved her from becoming worse.
 Harald is agonised, but still loves her, and proposes that they go away and start a life together somewhere new.
 She turns him down for his own good, and he goes back north to Forsa to resume his old life, happily received by Lars-Erik and the family.

 Dr. Wegert, whose marriage has broken up without assistance from the gang, is leaving his practice in Sweden to go with the Red Cross to China.
 He proposes that Anna come with him as a governess to his cousin's child in Beijing, and she gratefully agrees.
 Vowing to forget the past and start a new life right then, they sail off together.